-It’s clear Google has embraced and figured out programmatic advertising and artificial intelligence—and we’re excited at the deluge of tools, reporting, attribution, and powerful campaign options coming down the pike in the next few months.
+It’s clear Google has embraced and figured out programmatic advertising and artificial intelligence—and we’re excited at the deluge of tools, reporting, attribution, and powerful campaign options as Google continues to roll them out.

 To find out how Scorpion can assist you with your Google Ads campaigns, talk to a member of our team!